telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-a-row.md

 To copy the default style, load your project in Expression Blend and open the User Control that holds the __RadGridView__.
 In the 'Objects and Timeline' pane select the __RadGridView__ you want to style.
 From the menu choose *Object -> Edit Additional Styles -> __RowStyle__ -> Edit a Copy*.
 You will be prompted for the name of the style and where to be placed.

+>Other than extracting the template with Expression Blend, you can adopt the implict styling approach to modify the style which would lead to better performance.
+Additional information on how to implement this is available in the [Setting a Theme]({%slug styling-apperance-implicit-styles-overview%}) help topic.

 >tipIn order to modify the appearance of the alternating rows you have to modify the __AlternatingRowStyle__.
 The row styles are identical, so the rest of this topic applies to the __AlternatingRowStyle__, too.
 To learn more about the __Alternating Rows__ of the __RadGridView__ read [here]({%slug radgridview-rows-alternating-rows%}).

 >tipIf you choose to define the style in Application, it would be available for the entire application.
 This allows you to define a style only once and then reuse it where needed.